Amirfarhad-Nilizadeh/JMLKelinci/README.md

 ## Running the Examples for Kelinci

 To run the Kelinci examples, open a terminal in a directory that you see `src`, and `in_dir`.
-Then, 1) run the `instrument.sh` script to compile and instrument the Java program under test and the fuzzer driver.
+Then, 1) run the `instrumentKelinci.sh` script to compile and instrument the Java program under test and the fuzzer driver.
 2) Open a new terminal (without closing the first terminal) and run the `startFuzzing.sh` script to start fuzzing and discovering new branches.

 After running both shell scripts, you will see the `fuzzer-out` directory that will have all generated (interesting) inputs (which may be invalid) that discover a branch or lead to a crash or time-out, as explained earlier in Execution Instructions part 9.

+## Extracting test from generated data test by JMLKelinci

+After JMLKelinci (or Kelinci) starts to run, the tool will create a new directory named "fuzzer-out" that saves interesting generated data.
+The generated data by JMLKelinic that are interesting will be saved in the "/fuzzer-out/afl/queue" (those that have "+cov" discovered a new branch), and those that find a crash will be saved in the "/fuzzer-out/afl/crashes" directories.

+It is needed to change the generated data by JMLKelinci to actual input tests (like other guided fuzzer tools that have a driver).
+Thus, the same driver is needed for extracting actual inputs for running the JPUT.
+For all examples, we provide an "ExtractDriver.java" to help to extract files, but it needs some manual work.
+First, after running the fuzzer tool, move the "ExtractDriver.java" and the JPUT that is in the "\src" directory to the "/fuzzer-out/afl/queue".
+Then, copy the name of the each generated data test and paste it in the "FileInputStream fis=new FileInputStream("id:....");" and then run `javac *.java ; java ExtractDriver`.
+We did it for our five runs in the experimental results, and we create a JUnit test based on each run.

 # Architecture